isomerpages/cris-precise/news-and-events/press-releases/_posts/2024-08-20-post-PRECISE and IHCC Jointly Organise Conference to Advance Global Precision Medicine Research.md

 proposals that were selected to leverage the first release dataset, generated from fully consented cohorts, to advance scientific knowledge and enable clinical translation.&nbsp;</p>
-<p>This development stemmed from an “Open Call for Proposal” (CFP) in November
+<p>This development stemmed from an <a href="https://www.npm.sg/flagship-projects/" rel="noopener noreferrer nofollow" target="_blank">“Open Call for Proposal” (CFP)</a> in
-2023, where scientists and physicians were invited to submit their proposals to utilise the PRECISE-SG100K data resource and to translate these research findings into precision health care approaches.</p>
+November 2023, where scientists and physicians were invited to submit their proposals to utilise the PRECISE-SG100K data resource and to translate these research findings into precision health care approaches.</p>
 <p>A total of 36 projects were selected.&nbsp;</p>
 <p>Eight Flagship Projects were selected based on their alignment with Singapore’s
 National Precision Medicine (NPM) programme and their potential for impactful